-LSL has a dedicated Quality Engineer who will undertake targeted supplier audits in support of SRM.
-These will reflect supplier performance (e.g. nonconforming deliveries) and any new suppliers in order to confirm readiness for contract implementation.
+LSL has access to a Quality Engineer who will undertake targeted supplier audits in support of SRM.
+These will reflect supplier performance (e.g. non- conforming deliveries) and any new suppliers in order to confirm readiness for contract implementation.
 These audits will address a range of subjects including: